Thumbnail photo for the tallest tropical tree in the world

 Tape measure from tree top

-Tape measure from tree top.
-This manual method can get the most accurate height of a tree.
+Tape measure from the tree top.
+This manual method can provide the most accurate tree height.
 Photo by Unding Jami

 The long straight stem posed a challenge, so Unding Jami took almost 3 hours to reach the top.
 The operation can be risky.
 There was one time Unding Jami climbed another flowering Dipterocarp and got 200 stings by a swarm of bees.
 Anyway, it made his day to confirm that Menara is the new record breaker of the tallest tropical tree in the world.